 - Anchorage/Remote: Noon to 1:00 p.m. on January 20 at Rasmuson Foundation.
 For those of you planning to attend in person, please contact Program Associate Sharity Sommer via email (email@example.com) or phone (907.334.0516) to RSVP.
 This event is also accessible via internet and phone.Teleconference access:

 Webinar access: http://web.meetme.net/

 - Kodiak: 1:00 to 2:oo p.m. on January 20 in the Koniag Conference Room at 194 Alimaq Drive.

 - Fairbanks: 5:30 to 7:00 p.m. on January 23 in the Bear Gallery at the Alaska Centennial Center for the Arts.

 - Juneau: Noon to 1:00 p.m. on January 24 at the Juneau Arts and Culture Center.

 - Mat-Su: Noon to 1:00 p.m. on February 1 at MyHouse (300 Willow Street).

 Additional information can be found in blog posts tagged “IAA”, this list of past awardees, and on the Rasmuson Foundation YouTube channel.
 “How to Write an Artist Statement: Explaining the Unexplainable” is a useful post (outside resource) for getting started on your statement.
 For more arts funding opportunities visit the New York Foundation for the Arts NYFA Source.

 How to Apply

 Applications, the Distinguished Artist Nomination form, and guidelines are available online or by request from Jan.
 1 until March 1 at 11:59 p.m.
-To Apply, follow the link on the top right corner of the page or call the Program Officer listed in the sidebar.
+To Apply, follow the link on the top right corner of the page.
+For a paper application, call or email the Program Officer listed in the sidebar.
 Paper applications must be postmarked by March 1 or delivered to the office by 5 p.m.